 Terror Management Theory And Depression

-What are your thoughts on how Terror Management Theory could be applied to mental health?
+What are your thoughts on how the Terror Management Theory could be applied to mental health?

 As always, leave your feedback in the comments section below.
 Also, feel free to share your thoughts on Terror Management Theory and death anxiety in the comments section below as well.
-If you want to stay up-to-date with my blog, then sign up to my newsletter below.
-Alternatively, get push notifications of new posts by clicking the red bell icon in the bottom left corner.
+If you want to stay up-to-date with my blog, then sign up for my newsletter below.
+Alternatively, get push notifications for new articles by clicking the red bell icon in the bottom right corner.

 Unwanted Life readers.